Ashtapada: Etymology

-The word Ashtāada is a Sanskrit term describing the 8×8 board that the game is played on.
+The word Ashtāpada is a Sanskrit term describing the 8×8 board that the game is played on.
 This meaning was first recorded by Patanjali in a Mahābhāshya book written in the 2nd century.
 The game was even condemned in an early Brahman text, the Sutrakrilānga.

 Rules

 Like a chessboard, the Ashtāpada board is divided into an 8×8 grid of squares, although they are all the same color.
 The board has special markings known as "castles", where pieces are safe from being captured or removed from play.

 Each player receives an even number of pieces to play the game.
 The goal is to move a piece around the board clockwise, entering the castle, and to regain his castle back in a counterclockwise direction so as to make it reach the center.

 Variants

 A variant played on a larger 10×10 board is known as Daśapada (दशपद).

 A variant played on smaller 5×5 board is known as Chomal Ishto or Chomal Eshto in Gujarat.
 Each player has four pieces to play and retrieve after reaching the center.
 The game is generally played with cowrie shells instead of dice.
 It is similar to Chowka bhara.

 In Korea, the board of the traditional game 용호쌍륙 (용호쌍륙) is similar to Ashtapada.